Aashishsharma/Learnings/SFMC/SFMC.md

 AS activities
 1. Send email
+2. data extract - data can be extracted from DE, Tracking extract, mobile push extract etc
 2. Sql query   - extract data from DE and store in anohter DE - (append, update, owerwrite)
 ![alt text](PNG/AS2.PNG "Title")
 3. File transfer  - using FTP to other location